QubitProducts/cherrytree/README.md

 }
 ```

-This is also an event that bubbles up to the root starting at the child route - return false to stop propagation.
+This is an event that bubbles up to the root starting at the child route - return false to stop the propagation.

 ### error(err)